cournape/Bento/doc/source/guides.rst

       or even make).
     * add new options to an existing command

-Instead of craming too many features in the bento.info, bento allows you to add one (or more) "hook" files, which are regular python modules, but under the control of bento.
+Instead of cramming too many features in the bento.info, bento allows you to add one (or more) "hook" files, which are regular python modules, but under the control of bento.

 Simple example: hello world